 2. COURT CALENDAR: Counselors are requested to sign the docket in the Town Clerk’s office on the morning of the court session; the Clerk’s office is open at 8:30 A.M.
 Cases are heard in the sign-in order (first come, first served) with the exception of contested matters; contested matters are heard at the end of the session.

-4. FILING FEES/DEADLINE: No matter will be heard unless and until all fees currently due have been paid.
+4. FILING FEES /DEADLINE: No matter will be heard unless all fees currently due have been paid.
 Checks should be payable to the “Town of Barrington”.
-Matters requiring advertising should be filed and the necessary fees paid not later than the previous Thursday of the week of publication.
+Matters requiring advertising should be filed and the necessary fees paid no later than the previous Thursday of the week of publication.
 Publication will be in the Wednesday edition of the Barrington Times three times prior to the hearing.
-All matters on waiver should be filed at least 48 hours prior to the hearing date.
+All matters on waiver should be filed at least 5 business days prior to the hearing date.

 5. ELECTRONIC RECORDINGS:

-A) Audio recordings of any court proceedings will be made by the Court at the request of the Probate Judge or any party thereto by audio recording (RIGL 33-22-19.1).
+A) Audio Recordings of any court proceedings will be made by the Court at the request of the Probate Judge or any party thereto by audio recordings (RIGL 33-22-19.1).
 However, parties may have court proceedings transcribed by authorized court stenographers at their own expense.

 B) The Probate Court shall upon written request permit parties to produce written transcriptions from audio recordings.
 Copies of audio recordings will be available for the current cost of an USB Drive supplied by the Probate Court Office.

 C) Audio recordings of hearings will be kept in accordance with the records retention schedule.

 6. COURT SESSIONS: Every decision of the Probate Court shall be reduced to a written order or decree presented at the time of the hearing or by the prevailing party within a reasonable time thereafter (RIGL 33-22-31).